Feel free to call me today: 860-258-4171

 My counseling approach is a combination of evidence-based mindfulness and CBT, body-focused psychotherapy, creative expressive therapy and narrative therapy.
 Every client is unique, and I aim to incorporate the best mix of these treatment modalities tailored to your specific needs.
 If additional clinical providers are involved, I will collaborate with them to provide you with the most comprehensive care possible.
 My goal is to meet you where you’re at, help you recognize your strengths, bring you greater insight and provide you with the coping skills and tools to reach your goals.

-Samantha Murphy, M.A., LPC completed her licensing training at Yale University School of Medicine in the PRIME Clinic, working with adolescents and young adults identified as CHR: Clinical High Risk.
-She also has experience working in a residential eating disorder facility as a mental health counselor.
-She earned her MA in Clinical Mental Health Counseling from the University of Saint Joseph and her Bachelor of Science in Nutritional Sciences from the University of Connecticut.
-She has completed three years of the HFI program in In-Depth Body Focused Psychotherapy and prioritizes continuing education to be on the cutting edge of new research and treatment modalities for her clients.
+Samantha Murphy, M.A., LPC earned her M.A. in Clinical Mental Health Counseling from the University of Saint Joseph and her B.S. in Nutritional Sciences from the University of Connecticut.
+She completed her licensing training at Yale University School of Medicine in the PRIME Clinic, working with adolescents and young adults identified as CHR: Clinical High Risk.
+She also has experience working in residential eating disorder treatment as a mental health counselor.
+Sam is currently on the Board of International Association of Eating Disorders Professionals Connecticut Chapter (IAEDP CT) as the Medical Liaison Co-Chair.
+She has completed four years of the HFI therapist training program in In-Depth Body Focused Psychotherapy and prioritizes continuing education to be on the cutting edge of new research and treatment modalities for her clients.
 In her free time she enjoys singing, playing guitar and piano, running, swimming and hiking.